-In today’s multichain world, more than 30 Layer 1s (L1s) are listed on Coinmarketcap.
-These Alternative L1s, such as Solana and Luna, delivered exceptional returns to investors during the previous bull market.
-The historical return has made infra-investment nearly indisputable for VCs in this winter cycle.
+Layer 1 (L1) blockchains, such as Solana and BNB Chain, have been competing with Ethereum, and delivered exceptional returns to investors during the previous bull market.
+This historical return has made infrastructure investment nearly indisputable for crypto venture capital (VC) firms in this bear cycle.

-Despite the enthusiasm surrounding these L1s, with Sei, Sui, and Aptos launching with valuations of billions during the depths of winter, there is yet to be a clear signal or catalyst indicating Ethereum’s defeat.
-In contrast, crypto liquidity in DeFi has primarily flowed back to Ethereum as winter persists.
+Despite the enthusiasm, further elevated by the launch of new L1s—Sei, Sui, and Aptos—within a short time span of 2023 with billion-dollar market capitalisations amidst the depth of the “crypto winter”, there is yet to be a clear signal or catalyst indicating Ethereum’s defeat.
+In contrast, crypto liquidity in DeFi has primarily flowed back to Ethereum as the “winter” persists.

-In this article, we will take a step back from the alternative infrastructure hype, and revisit the origin of all — Ethereum.
-The article will take a short historical detour on the development of Ethereum, its objectives, and how it arrived at today’s roll-up-centric narrative.
-We will then discuss the viability of the current roll-up landscape and Ethereum’s position in a multichain world.
+In this article, we will take a step back from the hype of the alternative blockchain platforms, and revisit the original one, Ethereum.
+We will take a short detour on the development of Ethereum, its objectives, and how it arrived at today’s rollup-centric narrative.
+We will then discuss the viability of the current rollup landscape and Ethereum’s position in a multichain world.

-The Genesis of Ethereum and Its Continuous Product-Market-Fit
+Genesis of Ethereum and Its Continuous Product-Market Fit

-To understand Ethereum’s resilience and significance, it’s crucial to revisit its origin.
-Back in 2014, blockchain tech alternatives were just starting out.
-With Bitcoin, people use it mainly for the transfer of value.
-But there were other ideas, like Namecoin for decentralised names and BitMessage for secret messaging.
+To understand Ethereum’s resilience and significance, it is crucial to reflect on its history.
+Back in 2014, blockchain tech alternatives were just starting to emerge.
+With Bitcoin, people primarily used it for transferring value.
+However, there were other ideas, such as Namecoin for decentralised names and BitMessage for secret messaging.
 It was a time ripe for blockchain infrastructure innovations.

 In that same year, Vitalik Buterin released Ethereum’s white paper.
-Its core idea was inspired when he was working with the Mastercoin team.
-The main premise was to improve on Bitcoin by creating a Turing-complete blockchain, enabling generalised on-chain computations.
-This introduces a wide array of decentralised functionalities including finance, tokenization, domain naming services (DNS), and organisational structures.
+Its core idea inspired him while working with the Mastercoin team.
+The main premise was to improve Bitcoin by creating a Turing-complete blockchain, enabling generalised on-chain computations.
+This allowed developers to introduce a wide array of decentralised functionalities, including finances, tokenisation, domain naming services (DNS), and decentralised organisational structures.

-The excitement about improving blockchain technology brought together dedicated developers for Ethereum.
-Led by Dr. Gavin Wood, he published the Ethereum Yellow Paper, defining the Ethereum Virtual Machine (EVM).
+The excitement about improving blockchain technology brought together dedicated developers for Ethereum, led by Gavin Wood, who published the Ethereum “yellow paper”, specifying the Ethereum Virtual Machine (EVM).
 Unlike Bitcoin, which relied on its C++ implementation, Ethereum aimed to create implementations based on a specification.
-Ethereum’s developer guide and timing attracted a strong community.
-This solidified Ethereum as a Bitcoin alternative with its pre-sales netting 31,591 bitcoins, worth $18,439,086 at that time, in exchange for about 60,102,216 ether.
+This Ethereum developer guide and the right timing attracted a strong community, solidifying Ethereum as the primary Bitcoin alternative, with its pre-sale netting 31,591 bitcoins (BTC), worth almost $18.5 million at that time, in exchange for about 60.1 million of Ethereum’s native cryptocurrency (ETH).

-On 30 July 2015, Ethereum launched on mainnet with its first Genesis block.
-Ethereum’s technology offers trust, security, pseudonymity, and decentralisation, supported by robust cryptography.
+On 30 July 2015, Ethereum launched its mainnet with its first Genesis block.
+Ethereum’s technology offered trust, security, pseudonymity, and decentralisation, supported by robust cryptography.
 This allowed swift, global cryptocurrency transfers without intermediaries.
-The technology and ability to tokenise anything into ERC-20 made it the ideal platform for ICOs.
-The blockchain community quickly realised it and in 2017’s ICO boom, more than 1,000 ICOs were launched using ERC-20.
+The technology and ability to tokenise anything using the ERC-20 standard made Ethereum the perfect blockchain for conducting initial coin offerings (ICOs).
+The blockchain community quickly realised this, and in 2017’s ICO boom, more than 1,000 ICOs were launched with ERC-20 tokens.

 The ICO frenzy revealed the limitations of Ethereum in terms of transaction speed and cost, which became bottlenecks as the community grew.
-This frustration led liquidity to Ethereum “alternatives” budding through the same period such as Solana, Algorand, Cosmos, Polkadot, and more. before any of these alternatives could get enough traction, crypto winter struck and user transactions evaporated.
+This frustration led liquidity to Ethereum “alternatives” budding during the same period, such as Solana, Algorand, Cosmos, and Polkadot.
+Before any of these alternatives could gain sufficient traction, a “crypto winter” of 2018 struck, and user activity plummeted.

-Yet, some projects that ICO-ed on Ethereum, such as Bancor, Aave, Kyber, and Synthetix, continued to develop on the platform laying the foundation for DeFi.
-Fast forward to 2019, the initial launch of Compound (COMP) started the liquidity mining craze.
-Subsequently, a flurry of protocols started sprouting.
-Against a backdrop of zero interest rates in the tradfi space, “yield farmers” flooded into a space, hunting for high yields.
+Yet, some ICO projects, such as Bancor, Aave, Kyber, and Synthetix, continued to develop on Ethereum, laying the foundation for DeFi.
+Fast forward to 2019, the launch of Compound (COMP) started the liquidity mining craze.
+Subsequently, a flurry of protocols began sprouting.
+Against a backdrop of zero interest rates in traditional financial services (TradFi), “yield farmers” flooded into the space, hunting for high returns.

-Challenges with Ethereum’s Scalability and the Rise of “Ethereum Killers”
+Scalability Challenges and the Rise of “Ethereum Killers”

-As the COVID-19 pandemic created economic uncertainty, mainstream media coverage of crypto pricing attracted a new wave of users.
-However, this influx of users proved too much to handle as Ethereum gas fees soared to one of an all-time high of 508,034,850 Gwei which is about 0.5 eth.
+As the COVID-19 pandemic created economic uncertainty, mainstream media coverage of crypto prices attracted a new wave of users.
+However, this inflow proved too much to handle, as in June 2020, Ethereum gas fees soared to an all-time high of 508,034,850 Gwei, or about 0.5 ETH.

 The issue of high transaction costs and low throughput was once again brought to centre stage.
-This led to the emergence of “Ethereum killers” like Solana, Tezos, and Luna.
+This led to the emergence of “Ethereum killers” such as Solana, Tezos, and Luna.

-Despite the competition, Ethereum managed to maintain its dominance in the previous summer.
-This could be attributed to its status as an incumbent in the smart contract blockchain space and the fact that its closest competitors ended up in a flop.
-However, the latest cycle has brought to light a formidable challenge — competition from alternative Layer 1 solutions, coupled with Ethereum’s struggle to address high transaction costs and throughput limitations.
+Despite the competition, Ethereum managed to maintain its dominance.
+This could be attributed to its status as an incumbent in the smart contract blockchain space, and the fact that its closest competitors ended up flopping.
+However, the latest cycle has brought to light a formidable challenge—competition from alternative Layer 1 solutions, coupled with Ethereum’s struggle to address high transaction costs and throughput limitations.

 The future success of Ethereum will heavily depend on its ability to adapt and effectively tackle these urgent scalability issues.